schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

            | Reserved-by-Protocol | False                      |
            +----------------------+----------------------------+

+To the extent that any existing users had special uses for some small subsets of this space, those subsets may be allocated to those users by administrative action of IANA.

-The Loopback Addresses, 127.0.0.0 through 127.0.255.255, still must be treated specially: they are usable only as a destination IP address;
-they are invalid as a network interface address; and when used as a destination address in a packet, the packet is received and consumed only by the current node.
+A smaller set of Loopback Addresses, 127.0.0.0 through 127.0.255.255, still must be treated specially: they are usable only as a destination IP address; they are invalid as a network interface address; and when used as a destination address in a packet, the packet is received and consumed only by the current node.
 Typically, such an address is used when communicating with another process on this particular node.
 Multiple addresses are provided, and can be distinguished by recipient processes, to accommodate historical use patterns.
 This behavior is unchanged from previously specified behavior, though it now only applies to 65,536 addresses rather than to 16,777,216 addresses.

 {#fig-127-16}
           +----------------------+----------------------------+